-The results presented in Table 8 point towards a non-linear tax schedule over a large range of earnings.
+The results presented in Table 6 point towards a non-linear tax schedule over a large range of earnings.
 For each value of θ considered we quantify the welfare gains from allowing for such non-linearity by calculating the increase in government expenditure required such that the value of social welfare under the optimal linear tax system is the same as under the non-linear systems above.
 This produces optimal constant marginal tax rates of 43.5%, 37.6% and 11.3% (for $\theta = -0.4$, $\theta = -0.2$ and $\theta = 0.0$ respectively).
-The welfare gains from nonlinearity are modest; in the illustrations when $\theta = -0.2$, government expenditure would need to increase by 1.5% to achieve the same level of social welfare.
+In the illustrations when $\theta = -0.2$, government expenditure would need to increase by 1.5% to achieve the same level of social welfare.